yvelikova/axway-open-docs/content/en/docs/apim_installation/apigtw_install/general_acknowledgements.md

 This product includes software developed by James Cooper.

 **iconmonstr**:
-This product includes graphic icons developed by iconmonstr.
+This product includes graphic icons developed by https://iconmonstr.com/